- What are the requirements to transfer in a course?

 - The course must not have been taken by correspondence or for extension credit.

 - The course must be acceptable to the department concerned and to the Graduate Dean.

-- The student must have satisfied the 24-week residence requirements.
+- The student must have satisfied the 24 hour residence requirement.
 (The student must have satisfactorily completed a total of 24 hours of graded graduate course work taken in residence.)

 - The course must have been taken within the time limit of the student’s program at the University of Arkansas.

-- Credit from foreign universities is typically not acceptable for transfer because of academic and procedural differences between U.S. regionally accredited and foreign institutions, but petition may be made to the Graduate Dean on a case by case basis.
+- Petitions for transfer of credit from foreign universities may be made to the Graduate Dean by the department/program on a case by case basis.

 What do I need to submit to transfer in a course from another institution?